smsohan/smsohan.github.com/source/_posts/2019-05-23-exception-handling-anti-patterns.markdown

 end
 ```

-**Handler Logs Without Exception Stacktrace.** Without Stacktrace, it gets very difficult to trace the root of a
+**Message-only Handler.** Without Stacktrace, it gets very difficult to trace the root of a
 problem since often times exception handlers wrap a few lines of code.
 ```ruby
 def create